Kai-Denzel-Jane/LCU-SF-Docs/KF-Launcher-Doc.md

 > ## Get started

-1. Create in the directory of the launcher a folder with the name of your mod (this is the name displayed on the app).
+1. In the launchers directory create a folder with the name of your mod (this is the name displayed on the app).

 2. Open the new folder and add a file named "mod.json" in lowercase.